masolimano/maneage/README-hacking.md

      git push origin maneage                 # Push 'maneage' branch to 'origin' (no tracking).
      ```

- 5. **Title**, **short description** and **author**: The title and basic
+ 5. **Title**, **short description** and **author**: You can start adding
-     information of your project's output PDF paper should be added in
+     your name (with your possible coauthors) and tentative abstract in
      `paper.tex`.
 You should see the relevant place in the preamble (prior
      to `\begin{document}`.
+Just note that some core project metadata like
+     the project tile are actually set in
+     `reproduce/analysis/config/metadata.conf`.
+So set your project title
-After you are done, run the `./project make`
+     in there.
+After you are done, run the `./project make` command again
-     command again to see your changes in the final PDF, and make sure that
+     to see your changes in the final PDF and make sure that your changes
-     your changes don't cause a crash in LaTeX.
-Of course, if you use a
+     don't cause a crash in LaTeX.
+Of course, if you use a different LaTeX
-     different LaTeX package/style for managing the title and authors (in
+     package/style for managing the title and authors (in particular a
-     particular a specific journal's style), please feel free to use it
+     specific journal's style), please feel free to use it your own methods
-     your own methods after finishing this checklist and doing your first
+     after finishing this checklist and doing your first commit.
-     commit.

  6. **Delete dummy parts**: Maneage contains some parts that are only for
      the initial/test run, mainly as a demonstration of important steps,